zopefoundation/grokcore.annotation/README.txt

 ``Model``
    Base class for a Model on which you want to use an annotation.

+``queryAnnotation(model, interface)``
+   Query the annotation on the given model for the given interface.
+Return the annotation if found, None otherwise.
+This will not *make* any write operation.

 In addition, the ``grokcore.annotation`` package exposes the `grokcore.component`_ API.